 The following is the condensed and lightly-edited transcription of a conversation between Karan4d and Max Cohen (@cohenthewriter) recorded in August 2022.
 This is part 2 of 3.
-You can read part 1 here.
+You can read part 1 here and part 3 here.

 Max: Let me get a bit more into the artistry aspect.
 I’m curious about your process, and please keep in mind that I’ve never made anything generative, I have no idea how it works.
 But philosophically, how do you ideas become distilled into actual art pieces?
 But also, more immediately, what programs or flow-charts are you using to bring an idea to fruition?

 Karan: Right…so, the standard that has come to be in the current state of computer-vision AI art is prompt art.
 Txt2img [Text to Image].
 Now something most important to keep in mind before I go on about that is — being in the AI art scene before Diffusion or Dall-E2, any of these Txt2img paired-set models, the process was very different.
 And a lot of artists who work now have forgotten this part of the process, because it didn’t go away, but people take it for granted.